sunnybala/sunnybala.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Sunny.
 Current quantitative researcher at AQR.
-Curious about anything and everything, always interested in seeing what data has to tell us.
+Curious about anything and everything, always interested in seeing what interesting problems programming and statistics can solve.

 Columbia SEAS '16.